Richard A. Correll

 Correll graduated from the Rose–Hulman Institute of Technology in 1986 with a B.S. degree in chemical engineering.
 He later earned a master's degree in international strategic studies from The Fletcher School of Law and Diplomacy at Tufts University.

 In May 2022, Correll was nominated for promotion to vice admiral and assignment as the deputy commander of United States Strategic Command.

+Correll married his wife, Samantha Ann Wheeler, on 19 July 1991 in Kitsap County, Washington.